Buckingham Palace Garden: London's exclusive royal oasis

 mother daughter having fun time in Buckingham Palace Garden

-• Buckingham Palace is generally closed to the public except from July to September.
+Closed on: Buckingham Palace is generally open to the public from July to September.

-Best time to visit: Summer, from May to September, is the perfect time to explore Buckingham Palace Gardens.
+Best time to visit: Summer, from May to September, is the perfect time to explore the Buckingham Palace Garden.
 The flowers are blooming, and you can enjoy the serene atmosphere and royal events during open days.

 Address: London SW1A 1AA, United Kingdom